bendmorris/hxpk/README.md

 correction, and more.
 You can read more about the original on the [libGDX GitHub wiki](https://github.com/libgdx/libgdx/wiki/Texture-packer).

+[Note: the following section isn't fully implemented yet!]

-hxpk differs from the original in that it can also be used to create textures from embedded assets at runtime.
+hxpk can also be used to create textures from in-memory BitmapDatas at runtime.
 In other words, you can generate images after a program has started (for example, using the svg library to rasterize an SVG at an appropriate resolution for the current device) and then create a texture atlas from those images.

 hxpk currently requires OpenFL and uses BitmapData for image processing.